 Board Member and Chair of Procurement Committee

-MBBS, M.Admin, FRACMA, FAICD
+MBBS, MBA, FRACMA, FAICD

 Robyn has a degree in Medicine, a Master of Business Administration and Fellowships of the Royal Australasian College of Medical Administrators and the Australian Institute of Company Directors.